A New Vision for Europe

 The Federal Union would be headed by a single European President with an executive branch evolved from today’s European Commission, the group said.
 In contrast to the current system, all legislation would follow the same voting rules: a simple majority in the European Parliament as the house of the people, and a qualified majority in the European Senate as the house of the states.

 For the implementation of their plan, the authors of the Rome Manifesto propose a new procedure.
 Delegates from all European countries should assemble in Rome as early as 2017 and draw up a constitution for the European Federal Union.
 This constitution will enter into force as soon as soon as it has been ratified by a majority of today’s EU countries.

 “This is how the United States were founded,” said Federico Fabbrini, law professor in Dublin and co-author of the proposals.
 “By following their example, we create a completely different dynamic from today’s treaty changes.
 Countries lose the power to block the entire process; instead they will need to ask themselves whether they want to be in or out.”

 Supporters of the proposals can sign the Rome Manifesto online.
-Together with cooperation partners in several European countries – universities, think tanks and foundations – the Rome Manifesto will be presented to a wider public in the coming months.
+Together with cooperation partners in several European countries – universities, think tanks and foundations – the Rome Manifesto was presented to a wider public in 2017.
 For twitter updates, please follow #RomeManifesto.